imAnonAmi/Employee-Tracker/README.md

 * Questions

 ## Description
-This a simple organizational CMS, that allows the user to manage a variety of staff administration functions utilizing a CLI.
+This a simple organizational database app, that allows the user to manage a variety of staff administration functions utilizing a CLI.
 Within this application, the user navigates a menu list of options which enable them to perform the following functions:

   * Add departments, roles, and employees